Sustainability

 The fortress annually hosts an international volunteer camp as part of UNESCO’s volunteer program.
 The camp has been held in Suomenlinna since 2015 and is attended by about 15 young adults interested in cultural heritage conservation.

 Suomenlinna is a LGBTQIA+ friendly place to visit.
-As Suomenlinna is an UNESCO World Heritage Site it welcomes everyone.
+As Suomenlinna is a UNESCO World Heritage Site it welcomes everyone.

-The Governing Body of Suomenlinna administrates, maintains, restores, and presents Suomenlinna.
+The Governing Body of Suomenlinna administers, maintains, restores and presents Suomenlinna.
 The Governing Body of Suomenlinna is committed to promoting inclusivity and equality both within the organisation and throughout the site as a partner member of the We Speak Gay community.

 The following services and facilities in Suomenlinna are also members of We Speak Gay community: